-Rawls does object to what he calls the System of Natural Liberty, in which rewards are determined simply by market outcomes, on the ground that it allows individuals' life prospects to be determined by factors that are "arbitrary from a moral point of view."
-This objection is often understood as implying that in Rawls' view it is always objectionable for distributions to be determined by such "arbitrary" factors.
+The current use of the phrase "arbitrary from a moral point of view" derives from Rawls, who objects to what he calls the System of Natural Liberty, in which rewards are determined simply by market outcomes, (p.47) on the grounds that it allows individuals' life prospects to be determined by factors that are "arbitrary from a moral point of view."4 This objection is often understood as implying that in Rawls's view it is always objectionable for distributions to be determined by such "arbitrary" factors.
 This is a mistake.
 As G. A. Cohen and others have pointed out, the Difference Principle itself allows inequalities that favor those with certain talents.
-So Rawls would be inconsistent if he held that it is objectionable for differences in reward to track morally arbitrary characteristics.
-There is, however, no inconsistency in Rawls' position if moral arbitrariness is understood in the way I propose.
-Under the Difference Principle, special rewards for individuals with special talent are justified by the fact that having such positions benefits all, that is to say, justified by the consequences of an institution that rewards these talents.
-Neither the talents themselves, nor their scarcity, is taken as providing such a justification.
+So Rawls would be inconsistent if he held that it is objectionable for differences in reward to track morally arbitrary characteristics.5 There is, however, no inconsistency in Rawls's position if moral arbitrariness is understood in the way I propose.6 Under the Difference Principle, special rewards for individuals with special talent are justified by the fact that having such positions benefits all, that is to say, justified by the consequences of an institution that rewards these talents.7 Neither the talents themselves, nor their scarcity, is taken as in itself providing such a justification.